Priscilla Presley

 Priscilla Ann Presley (née Wagner, formerly Beaulieu; born May 24, 1945) is an American businesswoman and actress.
-She was married to singer Elvis Presley from 1967 to 1973.
-Presley later co-founded and chaired Elvis Presley Enterprises (EPE), which oversaw the public opening of Graceland as a museum.
-As an actress, she portrayed Jane Spencer in the Naked Gun film series (1988–1994) and Jenna Wade on the television series Dallas (1983–1988).
+She is the former wife of Elvis Presley, to whom she was married from 1967 to 1973 and with whom she shared one daughter, Lisa Marie Presley.
+Priscilla later co-founded and chaired Elvis Presley Enterprises (EPE), which oversaw the public opening of her previous home, Graceland, as a museum.

+As an actress, she portrayed Jane Spencer in The Naked Gun film series (1988–2025) and Jenna Wade on the CBS primetime soap Dallas (1983–1988).

 Early life

 Priscilla Ann Wagner was born on May 24, 1945, at Brooklyn Naval Hospital in New York City.
 Her maternal grandfather, Albert Henry Iversen, was originally from Egersund, Norway, and later emigrated to the United States, where he married Lorraine Davis, who was of Scots-Irish and English descent.
-Their only daughter, Anna Lillian Iversen, later known as Ann, was Priscilla’s mother.
+Their only daughter, Anna Lillian Iversen, later known as Ann, was Priscilla's mother.
 Priscilla's biological father, James Frederick Wagner, was a U.S. Navy pilot from Cherrytree Township, Pennsylvania.
 He married Ann on August 10, 1944.
-Wagner died in a plane crash on November 3, 1945, when Priscilla was six months old.
-His brother, Harold Wagner Jr., later served as principal of an American school in Fürstenfeldbruck, Germany.
+Wagner died in a plane crash on November 3, 1945, when Priscilla was five months old.

-In 1948, Ann married U.S. Air Force officer Paul Beaulieu, a native of Québec, Canada.
-The couple raised Priscilla, along with half-siblings Donald, Michelle, Jeffrey and twins Thomas and Timothy.
+In 1948, Ann married United States Air Force officer Paul Beaulieu, a native of Québec, Canada.
+The couple raised Priscilla, along with half-siblings Donald, Michelle, Jeffrey, and twins Thomas and Timothy.
 Priscilla's surname was legally changed to Beaulieu on April 17, 1950.

-Due to her stepfather’s military career, the family relocated frequently.
-Priscilla later recalled in an interview with The Wall Street Journal, "We moved around a lot, and I didn’t stay in one school long enough to make close friends.
+Due to her stepfather's military career, the family relocated frequently.
+In an interview with The Wall Street Journal, Priscilla stated, "We moved around a lot, and I didn’t stay in one school long enough to make close friends.
 I was quite shy when I was young, and I dreaded lunchtime at school.
 I often ate alone."

 In 1956, the family settled in Del Valle, Texas, before Beaulieu was reassigned to Wiesbaden, West Germany.

-Life in West Germany

 Upon arriving in West Germany, the Beaulieu family initially stayed at the Helene Hotel.
 After three months, the cost proved unsustainable, prompting them to search for a rental property.
-They eventually moved into a spacious apartment in a "vintage building constructed long before World War I." Shortly after settling in, they discovered that the building also operated as a brothel, but due to limited housing availability, they had little choice but to remain.
+They eventually moved into a spacious apartment in a "vintage building constructed long before World War I." Shortly after settling in, they discovered that the building also operated as a brothel, but due to limited housing availability, they remained there.